OpenVPN/openvpn/doc/man-sections/script-options.rst

   the authentication, a :code:`1` or :code:`0` must be written to the file specified by the :code:`auth_control_file`.

+  If the file specified by :code:`auth_failed_reason_file` exists and has non-empty content, the content of this file will be used as AUTH_FAILED message.
+To avoid race conditions, this file should be written before :code:`auth_control_file`.

+  This auth fail reason can be something simple like "User has been permanently disabled" but there are also some special auth failed messages.

+  The ``TEMP`` message indicates that the authentication temporarily failed and that the client should continue to retry to connect.
+  The server can optionally give a user readable message and hint the client a behavior how to proceed.
+The keywords of the ``AUTH_FAILED,TEMP`` message are comma separated keys/values and provide a hint to the client how to proceed.
+Currently defined keywords are:

+  ``backoff`` :code:`s`
+        instructs the client to wait at least :code:`s` seconds before the next connection attempt.
+If the client already uses a higher delay for reconnection attempt, the delay will not be shortened.

+  ``advance addr``
+        Instructs the client to reconnect to the next (IP) address of the current server.

+  ``advance remote``
+        Instructs the client to skip the remaining IP addresses of the current server and instead connect to the next server specified in the configuration file.

+  ``advance no``
+        Instructs the client to retry connecting to the same server again.

+  For example, the message ``TEMP[backoff 42,advance no]: No free IP addresses`` indicates that the VPN connection can currently not succeed and instructs the client to retry in 42 seconds again.

   When deferred authentication is in use, the script can also request pending authentication by writing to the file specified by the :code:`auth_pending_file`.
 The first line must be the timeout in